somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Empirical observations

-* Differentiation and Integration are fundamental to creating structures and hence they are fundamental to Language.
+* Differentiation and Integration are fundamental to creating structures.
+Hence, Calculus (Differentiation and Integration) is fundamental to Language.

 * For each Language we can define a concept such as Rigidity.
 In other words, there is a Rigidity or the opposite concept of Entropy (the more thermodynamic term) that depends on the structure.
    - Languages have different sublanguages, that is, they have multiple different phases that make them up which may create a range of Rigidity or Entropy for a given Language.
 Just like in Nature, a fluid has a range of entropy but it is usually much higher than that of a solid.